sleeptoken/zettelkasten/Cortex XSIAM/Automation XSIAM.md

 enabling automation and orchestration of diverse security operations tasks.
 By configuring a job, *you can execute a playbook in response to specific events or time triggers.*

-2 types of jobs :
+Two types of jobs :
-- Time-Triggered Jobs
+- Time-Triggered Jobs - at a predetermined time or at regular intervals
-- Feed Triggered Jobs
+- Feed Triggered Jobs - by changes in the feed

 Where are jobs used in cortex